Engee documentation

 Algorithms

 Decimation reduces the initial sampling rate of the sequence to a lower one.
 This is the opposite of interpolation.
-The decimate function applies low-pass filtering to the input signal to protect against spectrum aliasing and decimates the result.
-The function uses the thinning algorithms 8.2 and 8.3 from [1].
+Function decimate applies low-pass filtering to the input signal to protect against spectrum aliasing and decimates the result.
+The function uses the decimation algorithms 8.2 and 8.3 from [1].

 1. decimate creates a low-pass filter.
-The Chebyshev I BIH filter is used By default.
-This filter has a normalized cutoff frequency equal to 0.8/r and a bandwidth ripple equal to 0.05' dB.
-Sometimes the specified filtering order leads to bandwidth distortion due to rounding errors accumulated as a result of convolutions necessary to create a transfer function.
-The 'decimate function automatically reduces the filtering order when distortion causes the amplitude response at the cutoff frequency to differ from ripples by more than 10-6.
+By default, the Chebyshev I BIH filter is used.
+This filter has a normalized cutoff frequency equal to 0.8/r, and a bandwidth ripple equal to 0.05 dB.
+Sometimes the specified filtering order leads to bandwidth distortion due to rounding errors accumulated as a result of the convolutions required to create the transfer function.
+Function decimate automatically reduces the filtering order when distortion causes the amplitude response at the cutoff frequency to differ from the ripple by more than 10-6.

-When selecting the fir option, the decimate function uses the fir1 function to design a low-pass FIR filter with a cutoff frequency of 1/r.
+When selecting an option "fir" function decimate uses the function fir1 for designing a low-pass FIR filter with a cutoff frequency 1/r.

-2. When using the FIR filter, the decimate function filters the input sequence in only one direction.
+2. When using an FIR filter, the function decimate filters the input sequence in only one direction.
 This saves memory and is useful for working with long sequences.
-In the case of an IIR filter, the 'decimate` function applies the filter in the forward and reverse directions, using filtfilt to eliminate phase distortion.
-In essence, this process doubles the filtering order.
-In both cases, the function minimizes transient effects at both ends of the signal by matching the conditions of the endpoint.
+In the case of an IIR filter, the function decimate applies the filter in the forward and reverse directions using filtfilt to eliminate phase distortion.
+In effect, this process doubles the filtering order.
+In both cases, the function minimizes transient effects at both ends of the signal by matching endpoint conditions.

-3. And finally, the 'decimate` function resamples the data by selecting all r points inside the filtered signal.
-In the resampling sequence (y), y(end) matches 'x(end)` when using the FIR filter, and y(1) corresponds to x(1) when using the FIR filter.
+3. And finally, the function decimate resamples the data, selecting all r-e points inside the filtered signal.
+In the re-sampling sequence (y), y(end) respond x(end) when an IIR filter is used, and y(1) respond x(1) when using the FIR filter.

 Literature